modular-magician/chef-google-storage/README.md

 * `id` -
   Output only.
 The ID of the access-control entry.

-* `object` -
-  Required.
-The name of the object, if applied to an object.

 * `project_team` -
   The project team associated with the entity